Project Scheduling Success: A Step-by-Step Guide to Efficient Project Planning and Implementation

 • FF: Finish to Finish

 In this step, the accuracy of the schedule should be examined and if needed, the schedule can be detailed.
 The target of this step is to validate the project schedule correctly models the planned work.
 If needed, a resource leveling process can be performed and resource assignments can be analyzed again.

 Monitoring and controlling the project schedule is the final step which must be performed throughout the project’s life cycle.
 Project performance reporting is a part of this step which uses inputs created at previous steps.
 Monitoring and controlling require the comparison of planned and actual dates, durations, resource quantities, and performance measurement.

 Earned Value Management techniques can be used, Schedule Performance Index (SPI), Schedule Variance (SV), Cost Performance Index (CPI) and Cost Variance (CV) can be calculated to demonstrate the performance of each task and the whole project.

 In this article, we reviewed seven basic project scheduling steps for successful project management.
 By the help of project management software such as Oracle Primavera P6 and Microsoft Project Professional, it is very easy to develop convenient work schedules.
+There are also resource scheduling software tools available on the market to view and manage multiple resources simultaneously.
 A well-coordinated project schedule enables the project manager to see problems early, to increase productivity and to control the project instead of the project having control of him.